ayushshaw90/react-truffle/README.md

 From there, follow the instructions on the hosted React app.
 It will walk you through using Truffle and Ganache to deploy the `SimpleStorage` contract, making calls to it, and sending transactions to change the contract's state.

-## FAQ

-- __How do I use this with Ganache (or any other network)?__

-  The Truffle project is set to deploy to Ganache by default.
-If you'd like to change this, it's as easy as modifying the Truffle config file!
-Check out [our documentation on adding network configurations](https://trufflesuite.com/docs/truffle/reference/configuration/#networks).
-From there, you can run `truffle migrate` pointed to another network, restart the React dev server, and see the change take place.

-- __Where can I find more resources?__

-  This Box is a sweet combo of [Truffle](https://trufflesuite.com) and [Create React App](https://create-react-app.dev).
-Either one would be a great place to start!